M. Rajesh

-Muthukumarasamy Rajesh (born 24 August 1975) is an Indian film director and screenwriter, working primarily in the Tamil film industry.
+M. Rajesh is an Indian film director and screenwriter, working primarily in the Tamil film industry.
 Known for making romantic comedy films, he made his directorial debut with Siva Manasula Sakthi in 2009 and followed it up with Boss Engira Bhaskaran (2010) and Oru Kal Oru Kannadi (2012); all three films emerged very successful at the box office.
 This was followed by a career setback, as his subsequent films were poorly received and became box office failures.

 Early life

 Rajesh was born in Nagercoil.
 After studying engineering at National Engineering College in Kovilpatti, he worked as an IT professional in Mumbai for six months before deciding to pursue a career in film.

 Career

 Rajesh worked with the production unit Cosmic Blues, and as an assistant on many short films and advertisement films for 1.5 years before shifting to Chennai.
 He began his feature film career as an assistant director under Ameer Sultan in Mounam Pesiyadhe (2002) and later assisted S. A. Chandrasekhar on a few films including Sukran (2005) and Nenjirukkum Varai (2006).
 After deciding to turn director, Rajesh opted against imitating Ameer or Chandrasekhar's directing styles but wanted his own style that would appeal to youngsters, and wrote the script of Siva Manasula Sakthi (2009).
 The film became a commercial success, as did his next two directorial ventures, Boss Engira Bhaskaran (2010) and Oru Kal Oru Kannadi (2012).
 All three films were described by Sify as having reinvented "the trend of light-hearted comedy entertainers without big storylines".
 Rajesh later wrote the dialogues for Varuthapadatha Valibar Sangam (2013), also a success.

 However, his subsequent directorial ventures All in All Azhagu Raja (2013), Vasuvum Saravananum Onna Padichavanga (2015), Kadavul Irukaan Kumaru (2016), and Mr. Local (2019) became box-office failures.
 By the time of Vasuvum Saravananum Onna Padichavangas release, he was described by Sify as having lost his "Midas touch", and the website said he "should work on something out of the box to taste the much needed success".
 His next venture, Vanakkam Da Mappilei, premiered on Sun NXT in 2021.
 In 2022, Rajesh directed "Mirrage", an episode of the anthology thriller series Victim, deviating from his usual comedy films.
+He later directed all episodes of the 2023 series MY3.
 He returned to film with Brother, released in 2024.
+His forthcoming directorial is Jolliya Iruntha Oruthan.